Did you know that Australians sit around 10 hours a day?

 These simple yet effective changes can have a huge impact on how your body feels.

 Are you looking for support for your desk ergonomics and any aches or pains from your desk?
-Book an appointment with our Osteopath, Dr. Sarah Duggan.
-Here Sarah can address your symptoms with hands-on treatment.
+Book an appointment with one of our osteopaths here at Total Balance.
+In your consult, you can address any of your symptoms with some hands-on treatment.
 It would also be beneficial for you to bring in photos of you at your desk, of your chair, and of your desk set up and we can give you advice on some adjustments you can make, which should reduce your risk of these pains reoccurring.